wp-plugins/visitor-maps/readme.txt

 (If you do not use widgets and want to add this manually, see FAQ)

 5. Updates are automatic.
 Click on "Upgrade Automatically" if prompted from the admin menu.

+6. Install [Visitor Maps Geolocation Addon](http://www.642weather.com/weather/scripts-wordpress-visitor-maps-geoip.php) to enable geolocation.
+After installation be sure to activate the plugin.
+Next, go to the Visitor Maps Options menu to click to "Install" the Maxmind GeoLite City Database, then click "Enable Geolocation" and click Update Options.

 == Screenshots ==